jayfiled/webSite/src/pages/BlogArticles/June18/starting-12-06.md

     2. When I started in IT (now Technical Support Team lead),

-    3. When I was a tour guide for Japanese travellers to Australia,
+    3. When I was a Japanese speaking tour guide,

-    3. When I had kids (now I have 3!
-U+1F605 )
+    3. When I had kids (now I have 3!)

 I've thrived on learning.
 It has defined me.
-I've been in that place where you think the goal is unsurmountable, and I have reached it.
+I've been in that place where you think the goal is too far away, too hard.
+I've fought through the doubt and I have reached it - many times.
 I know how to learn new things.
-I can't slow down or stop for fear of missing out.
+I can't slow down or stop for fear of losing myself.

 Programming and software development gives me everything I need professionally to continue.
-There is a massive learning curve but progress is clear and noticable.
+There is a massive learning curve, and sometimes the goals seem too far away, but progress is clear and noticable.
 I have spent so long looking at the beautiful designs and apps throughout the web and now I can join in the creation.

 Hello, world.